 The Doctor has been voted 'Best Dressed Supervillain' on three different occasions by the Millennium City yellow press.

 The Doctor loves to play chess, but is not very good at it.
 He claims it helps him think.

 The Doctor once caused an earthquake in Timbuktu through unknown means.
 He is sorry for it.

 Fittingly enough, the three books the Doctor has read more than any others are The Prince by Niccolò Machiavelli, the Art of War by Sun Tzu and On War by Carl von Clausewitz.
 The Doctor can quote many passages from all three books by heart.

 The Doctor's birthday is April 18th.

 The Doctor once managed to kill a man using a trumpet, a cactus and a dropkick, but doesn't like to talk about it any further.

 The Doctor is a spectacularly bad driver, but does not acknowledge that fact.
 Both passengers and bystanders are in danger, albeit due to different reasons.
 Bystanders from concussive force, passengers from heart attack.

 The Doctor has a bit of a problem with getting older.
 He diligently researches pop culture references he does not know, just to be prepared for the next time they come up in conversation.

 The Doctor is a very heavy sleeper.
-He once missed a turf battle between the New Purple Gang and the Cult of the Red Banner going on right next to his apartment.
+He once missed a turf battle between the New Purple Gang and the Cult of the Red Banner going on right next to his apartment while asleep.
 He also likes to sleep very long on his free days, often waking up at 1 or 2 PM.
 Despite this, he is quite the morning person if he needs to get up earlier.

 The Doctor once claimed to have the power of toasterkinesis.
 Investigation of the claim is still ongoing.